-Five emerging IT jobs that didn’t exist 10 years ago
+Five emerging IT careers that didn’t exist 10 years ago

-IT jobs that were once the stuff of science fiction or only spoken of in research papers are now emerging as real roles.
+IT jobs that were once the stuff of science fiction or only spoken of in research papers are now emerging as new technology careers, and businesses are in short supply of IT professionals with the credentials to tackle these cutting-edge tech jobs.

-Here's what each role involves and how RMIT's IT courses prepare you for tomorrow's biggest opportunities.
+Here's what each role involves and how RMIT's IT courses prepare you to tackle today’s advancing tech trends and capitalise on tomorrow's biggest opportunities.

 RMIT students

 Data is like gold to companies, but only if they can effectively store and organise it.
-While big data has been around for some time now, the role of data scientists has much more scope today because of the increasing amount of data businesses collect.
+While big data has been around for some time, the role of data scientists has much more scope today with access to new technology and as a result of the increasing amount of data businesses collect.

-Data scientists help businesses leverage their data to glean insights such as market patterns and trends.
+Through data science, businesses gain a competitive edge.
+Data scientists help businesses leverage their data to glean insights such as market patterns and trends, enabling governments to deliver more targeted services and research teams to make new discoveries

 “Data has become crucial for AI, which is why companies need a data strategy now,” explained Lawrence Cavedon, Associate Dean Data Science at RMIT.